 Creative Communications Work for NGOs

-We have worked for NGOs to provide new inspiration, generate bold new strategic ideas, and embed creatives in the processes of change.
+We have worked for environmental NGOs to provide new inspiration, generate bold new strategic ideas, and embed creatives in the processes of change.
 Combining campaign and policy expertise with artists and creative processes, and re-purposing the role of the artist within society.
 Artists are people with different sensitivities, different ways of thinking, and are often our sentinels when society is veering wildly off course.
-They are also unusually comfortable with the creative process.
+They are also naturally comfortable with the creative process.
 People are just starting to wake up to this: change makers and non-profits are in great need of creative renewal and could thrive by collaborating with artists in unexpected ways.
-Here are some successful examples of how we work:
+Our key added value here as Swarm Dynamics is by acting as interdisciplinary bridge – being able to cross the disciplines of campaigning, environmental policy, communication, alternative economics, arts and facilitation.
+Experience shows that such a bridge is often needed for NGOs and artists to know how to work together beyond simply following a graphic design brief.
+Here are some successful examples of how we have worked:

-Creative and innovation retreats and trainings.
-Wehave also devised and facilitated creative factories and workshops in creative thinking to help campaigners think differently about their work and generate ideas for action led campaigning by applying the creative process.
+- Creative and innovation retreats and staff trainings.
+We have also devised and facilitated creative factories and workshops in creative thinking to help campaigners think differently about their work and generate ideas for action led campaigning by applying the creative process.
 Many participants have described these as inspiring or even ‘transformational’ for their work.
-But we have more audacious dreams yet to be achieved, new ways we would like to shake things up with Swarm thinking.
-We designed and ran a successful STORY LAB for Friends of the Earth’s European partners from national offices, facilitated by Swarm’s David Holyoake.
+After delivering creative thinking training for their campaigners, Friends of the Earth Europe (including UK) brought us back to run our STORY LAB for communications manages from their national offices, facilitated by Swarm’s David Holyoake with 2 artists in residence working up live story board and animation.
 Bringing effective story telling techniques to their communications and helping create new narrative around system change.
-With 22 FOE national participants and 3 Swarm artists in residence for live creation, we created a story board for short animation to put theory into creative practice.
+With 22 FOE national participants and 3 Swarm artists in residence for live creation, we came of the 2 days with a catchy story board and mocked up animation to put theory into creative practice.